lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 {{< /wavejson >}}

 If the key seeds have not yet been provisioned, the keys are derived from all-zero constants, and the `*.seed_valid` signal will be set to 0 in the response.
-It should be noted that this mechanism requires the CSRNG and entropy distribution network to be operational, and a key derivation request will block if they are not.
+It should be noted that this mechanism requires the EDN and entropy distribution network to be operational, and a key derivation request will block if they are not.

 Note that the req/ack protocol runs on the OTP clock.
 It is the task of the scrambling device to perform the synchronization as described in the previous subsection on the [flash scrambler interface]({{< relref "#interface-to-flash-scrambler" >}}).